n4226/Sunrise/README.md

 // dont listen to these yer look aboce this is for clean notes in future Build notes -

+// marl might have to be manually switched to build for non dll multithreaded library on windows
 //marl has to be rebuilt for both produciton and release using cmake or cmake gui